-Limitation on Enrollment: TB Test Verification and Immunization Required (Pertussis, MMR, and Influenza)
+Limitation on Enrollment: TB Test Verification and Immunization Required (Pertussis, MMR, and Influenza) Lecture: 3 hours

 This course provides exploration of developmentally appropriate management techniques for children in early childhood settings.
 Emphasis is on developing culturally sensitive individualized plans for behavior management of traditional and special needs children.